CarlosACepeda/Astropix/README.md

 # Astropix
-This is a simple app that retrieves directly from "NASA Astronomic Picture of the Day API (APOD)" an image and sets it as your current wallpaper
+This is a simple app that retrieves directly from "NASA Astronomy Picture of the Day API (APOD)" an image and sets it as your current wallpaper

 ### Screenshot